WalkthroughVR/Handbook/Onboarding/IntegratingWithWalkthrough.md

 1. First and foremost, take the time to review & sign the contract agreement that was sent to you over email & docusign.
 If you have any questions, definiltely don’t be afraid to reach out to pascal@getawalkthrough.com.

 1. Signup for slack and add your photo to your profile so we know who we’re talking to!
+Be sure to enter your phone number and email to make it easy for other team members to reach out to you, if needed.
 <br>![Changing Slack Profile Photo](http://i66.tinypic.com/2wn5mpe.png)
 	1. Be sure to set up your notifications properly by following our [Slack onboarding guide](https://github.com/WalkthroughVR/InternalHandbook/blob/master/SlackOnboarding.md)